matiaslauriti/vodafone-ziggo-assessement/src/docs/IMPLEMENTATION.md

 them into memory.
 So I can insert data by customer or in chunks, but I do not need to hold it into memory until the process is done.
 * I am making use of InertiaJS and Vue (and ZiggyJS) to consume and display data more easily, and have better UX.
 * I am not validating the API (each customers' data) due to time and simplicity.
 If the API could return empty values (where they should not), I would validate it
+* To allow for a quick replacement of validator (fraudulent checker), I just used interfaces so it can be quickly swaped if needed).

+# If you had more time, what would you improve or add?